frankyeh/DSI-Studio-Website/doc/gui_cx.md

 DSI Studio can match subject identifiers in the first column against database subject names.
 Check the displayed table after loading demographics to make sure subjects and values are aligned correctly.

+Before choosing a variable of interest or running the analysis, verify that all required demographic columns and covariates are actually present in the currently opened database.
+Repeat this check for derived and longitudinal databases.

 Missing values can be left empty; subjects missing values required by the selected model are excluded from that analysis.

 ## C3b.
 Select covariates

 Select variables whose linear effects should be removed from the diffusion measurements, such as age or sex when appropriate for the study design.

 Avoid adding many highly correlated covariates unless the sample size supports the model.
 The choice of covariates should follow the scientific question rather than a fixed preset.
+For multi-site studies, scanner/site may need to be considered; for longitudinal studies, the scan interval may also matter when it varies substantially across subjects.

 ## C3c.
 Select the study variable and diffusion index